conjure-cp/conjure-oxide/docs/src/documentation/error_detection/semantic_errors.md

 # Semantic Errors Detection

 ## Overview
 Semantic errors are not picked up by the tree-sitter parser and result in a valid CST but an invalid AST.
-They are detected at the stage of parsing the CST into a Rust `Model` object representing the Essence problem.
-The errors generated from the essence parser(link) are extracted and reported via `Diagnostics` API ([Diagnostics API documentation](https://github.com/conjure-cp/conjure-oxide/tree/main/docs/src/documentation/diagnostics_api.md)).
+They are detected at the stage of parsing the CST into a Rust [`Model` object](https://conjure-cp.github.io/conjure-oxide/docs/conjure_core/ast/struct.Model.html) representing the Essence problem.
+The errors generated from the [Essence parser](./documentation/essence_parser.md) are extracted and reported via [Diagnostics API](./documentation/diagnostics_api.md)).

 The semantic errors detected include type errors, omitted declarations, invalid indexing and using keywords as identifiers.